 6 Economic Analysis of Proposed Changes to First Shaughnessy Zoning District: Supplemental Report, June 2015.
-Coriolis Consulting Corp. http://former.vancouver.ca/ctyclerk/20150721/documents/phea-YellowMemo-Appendix2.pdf immediate, significant, persistent drop in value, but that lot values could see small short term decreases and experience smaller future increases than would otherwise have occurred, if buyers did not choose to take advantage of the new benefits offered in the proposed new regulations and did not factor these benefits into the price they would be willing to pay for a property with a pre-1940 house.
+Coriolis Consulting Corp. http://former.vancouver.ca/ctyclerk/cclerk/20150721/documents/phea-YellowMemo-Appendix2.pdf of the proposed HCA; it was concluded that the downward pressure on price was not likely to translate into an immediate, significant, persistent drop in value, but that lot values could see small short term decreases and experience smaller future increases than would otherwise have occurred, if buyers did not choose to take advantage of the new benefits offered in the proposed new regulations and did not factor these benefits into the price they would be willing to pay for a property with a pre-1940 house.
 In fact, there was no perceptible change in property values after the HCA enactment until other intervening factors came into effect, such as the Additional Property Transfer Tax (a 15% tax that foreign entities or taxable trustees pay in addition to the general property transfer tax on transfers of residential property located in Metro Vancouver Regional District).